lyra/plugin-odoo/README.rst

 * Go to "Website Admin" tab.
 * In "Configuration" section, expand "eCommerce" menu than click on "Payment Acquirers" entry.
-* Click on button "Configure" of Lyra module.
+* Click on button "Configure" of Lyra Collect module.
-* You can now enter your Lyra credentials.
+* You can now enter your Lyra Collect credentials.

 Important
 ---------
-* You should select a Payment Journal in the "Configuration" tab of the Lyra aquirer to start using this payment method.
+* You should select a Payment Journal in the "Configuration" tab of the Lyra Collect aquirer to start using this payment method.
-* If you have multiple Odoo databases on your server, do not forget to set dbfilter parameter in odoo.conf. *You must launch one database only per URL* because Lyra have to send back payment notification on the right database.
+* If you have multiple Odoo databases on your server, do not forget to set dbfilter parameter in odoo.conf. *You must launch one database only per URL* because Lyra Collect have to send back payment notification on the right database.
 Otherwise it will failed with a 404 error.